Ms. Regina "Gina" Sims

 Our History

-The Office of the Secretary of Defense (OSD) is responsible for policy development, planning, resource management, and program evaluation.
-The OSD includes the offices of top civilian defense decision-makers with regard to personnel, weapons acquisition, research, intelligence, and fiscal policy, as well as offices the Secretary establishes to assist in carrying out assigned responsibilities.
+The Office of the Secretary of War (OSW) is responsible for policy development, planning, resource management, and program evaluation.
+The OSW includes the offices of top civilian defense decision-makers with regard to personnel, weapons acquisition, research, intelligence, and fiscal policy, as well as offices the Secretary establishes to assist in carrying out assigned responsibilities.

 The Small Business Innovation Research (SBIR) program was established in 1982 to strengthen the role of innovative SBCs in Federally-funded research or research and development (R/R&D).
 Specific program purposes are to: (1) stimulate technological innovation; (2) use small business to meet Federal R/R&D needs; (3) foster and encourage participation by socially and economically disadvantaged SBCs (SDBs), and by women-owned SBCs (WOSBs), in technological innovation; and, (4) increase private sector commercialization of innovations derived from Federal R/R&D, thereby increasing competition, productivity, and economic growth.